A Job is Not a Career

 A FEW IMPORTANT THINGS ABOUT COSTS OF COLLEGE DEGREES:

 1. Your cost may vary.
-Rather than live at the dorms, you might find cheaper living arrangements.
+Rather than live in the dorms, you might find cheaper living arrangements.

-2. Time to complete a degree can vary.
-An Associate Degree is two years of work.
-You might take 4 years to do it so that the cost per year is more affordable for you.
+2. Taking more time to complete a degree can lower the cost per year.
+An Associate Degree is two years of work, but you might take 4 years to do it so that the cost per year is more affordable for you.
 Same thing with a Bachelor’s degree.
 The total cost remains about the same but it gets spread over more time so it is more affordable.

 3. How you pay for it changes how much time it may take.
-A Student Loan allows you to work full-time at school so an A.S will take 2 years, and a B.S could take 4 years but If you work to pay for school, figure that it will take you more time than that.
+A Student Loan allows you to work full-time at school so an Associate Degree will take 2 years, or a B.S could take 4 years.
+If you work while going to school, figure that it will take you more time than that to complete those degrees.

-Here we will apply the education/training that each career requires.
-You can find each of these by either Googling “what do I need to be a nurse practitioner” (substituting ‘nurse practitioner’ for the career name).
+Google “what do I need to be a nurse practitioner“.
 You can also find this information at United States Department of Labor Statistics (BLS).
 The results will typically tell you the degree you need, and any boot-camps or other certifications that you might need.

 Here is the results from the year 2025: